robmllze/xyz_gen/README.md

 This package is designed to help speed up your development journey by generating boilerplate code for your projects.

 It comes with a set of generators that can be used as-is, or modified to suit your needs.
-Some generators use templates to create files, while others use code to modify existing files.
+Some generators use templates to create files, while others use hard-coded logic to generate or modify existing files.
 These templates can be modified to suit your needs and can be found in the `templates` folder.

-To make your own generators, use the tools in this package.
-Fork the repository [here](https://github.com/robmllze/xyz_gen) and add your generators.
+To create your own generators, fork this package from https://github.com/robmllze/xyz_gen and customize it as needed or use this package as a dependency in your own package.

 🔜 Documentation and video tutorials are coming soon.
 Feel free to contact me for more information.